CSIT314-group-18/Project-Files/README.md

 Transfer the early php pages from the repository into the 'htdocs' folder in the installation folder of xampp

 Type in your browser 'loaclahost/register.php' and look at the magic work

+Creating the database:
+0. Assuming you haven't created a database yet: click new, name it "demo" and click "Create".
+1. While in database "demo", copy the code in the file SQL.sql into the SQL tab and click "Go".
+This creates the tables.
+2. Copy the code from AddFKs.sql into the SQL tab and click "Go".
+This adds foreign keys.
+3. If for whatever reason you need to delete any tables, the easiest way is to drop the entire database.
+This is done by going into the SQL tab in "demo" and typing:
+DROP DATABASE demo;
+After this refer to step 0 again.